-MANY NEWS STORIES do not make sense without understanding religion.
-Lapido Media is an internationally networked, British-based philanthro-media charity, founded in 2005, that seeks to increase understanding among journalists and opinion formers of the way religion shapes world affairs.*
+Many news stories do not make sense - whether to journalists or policy makers who feed off what they report - without understanding religion.
+Lapido Media is an internationally networked, British-based philanthro-media charity, founded in 2005, that seeks to increase understanding among journalists and opinion formers of the way religion shapes world affairs.

-It’s called religious literacy, a term we put in the public domain at our launch in 2007 which warranted a half-hour studio discussion on CNN’s Correspondents and an op ed by Dominic Lawson in the Independent.
-Our stringers practise the kind of religiously literate journalism we wish to see, going deeper to the sources of social motivations, and resourcing other journalists to do likewise.
-And we work with civil society groups on campaigns and media strategy development to improve the flow and quality of stories with a religion dimension.
+It’s called religious literacy.
+We run media briefings, publish research and essays and work with journalists around the world.
+Our stringers practise on our website the kind of religiously literate journalism we wish to see, going deeper to the sources of social motivations, and providing a resource for other journalists.
+And we work with civil society groups on campaigns and media strategy to improve the flow and quality of stories with a religion dimension.

 Founder and Executive Director -

 A journalist and author, she trained with Yorkshire Post Newspapers and became the first race reporter in the Westminster Press Group.
 She has reported from areas of conflict and poverty all over Asia and Africa, deciding to specialize in Islam and secularization, which resulted first in the book Faith and Power in 1998, co-authored with Professor Lamin Sanneh of Yale, and Lesslie Newbigin.
 She speaks and writes on the connection between faith and culture, on which she has addressed parliamentary, Commonwealth and media gatherings around the world.
 Her doctorate is from SOAS in London.

 Monitor Publications Ltd. in Kampala, Uganda.
 He has also worked as Editor-in-Chief of New Vision in Kampala.was until recently the Executive Editor of